Banky3011/CorazaModule/README.md

     ```

 3. Install & Build the module:
+    After install, restart the ubuntu then you can try to build
     ```
     ./setup.py <operation>
     ```

-4. Once the dependencies are installed and built, you can start using CorazaModule in your projects by importing as a module.
+4.

 ## Integrate with OWASP Core Ruleset